MORYX-Industry/application-developer-training/chapter-1-basics.md

 That's it, you should now be able to let the pencils flow through the assembling cell.

-In order to see the visual instructions, got to the module `Worker Support` and select for VisualInstructor as Display
+In order to see the visual instructions, go to the module `Worker Support` and select for VisualInstructor as Display

 ![Select Display](./chapter-1/SelectDisplay.png)